Monzo Review: Should you make the switch?

 Monzo vs Starling Bank

-Starling* is probably Monzo’s closest rival.
-It has an Easy Saver that offers a 3.00% AER on your savings and comes with many of the same budgeting features you might expect from Monzo.
-It also offers an in-app Marketplace so users can access other financial services and you can apply for a bigger overdraft than you can with Monzo.
-It was slightly ahead for entrepreneurs as it offered a business account long before Monzo, however, Monzo finally released its business account in early 2020.
+Starling is probably Monzo’s closest rival.
+It has an Easy Saver that offers competitive interest rates on your savings and comes with many of the same budgeting features you might expect from Monzo.
+It also offers an in-app Marketplace so users can access other financial services and you can apply for a bigger overdraft than you can with Monzo at a slightly lower rate.
+Starling just has the option of a free bank account there are no paid for plans and offers fee free spending abroad with a daily £300 cash withdrawal limit.

 More information on Starling Bank can be found in our Starling Bank review.